uom-resquant/modelling_book/docs/new_week_9_categorical_variables.md

 <!--## Introduction-->

-In previous sessions we covered the linear regression model, that you can use when you are modeling variation in a numerical response variable.
+In previous sessions, we covered the linear regression model, that you can use when you are modeling variation in a numerical response variable.
 In this session we are going to introduce logistic regression, which is a technique you may use when your outcome or response (or dependent) variable is categorical and has two possible levels.

 In criminology, very often you will be interested in binary outcomes (e.g., victim/no victim, arrested/not arrested, etc.) and want to use a number of predictor variables to study these outcomes.
 It is then, helpful, to understand how to use these models.
 Logistic regression is part of a broader family of models called **generalised linear models**.
 You should read the Wikepedia entry for this concept [here](https://en.wikipedia.org/wiki/Generalized_linear_model).